explainers-by-googlers/locked-mode/README.md

 Cons:

-*   `fullscreenchange` is fired on window.document, whereas the proposed API is fired on `window.navigator.fullscreenLock`.
+*   `fullscreenchange` is fired on window.document, whereas the proposed API is fired on `window.navigator.lockedMode`.

 ## Stakeholders feedback / opposition